Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation

 \subsection{Physical Constraints}

-\ In \cite{lcpconstrainedKF}, the Linear Complementary Problem (LCP) was formulated with the maximum dissipation principle and a polyhedral friction cone, leading to the development of a constrained Kalman filter for handling rigid slippery contacts.
-In this work, we utilize a simplified LCP to incorporate physical information into the constrained robot dynamics involved estimation.
-For static rigid contact, the contact complementarity constraint is formulated as:
+\ In \cite{lcpconstrainedKF}, the Linear Complementary Problem (LCP) is formulated with the maximum dissipation principle and a polyhedral friction cone, leading to the development of a constrained Kalman Filter for handling rigid slippery contacts.
+In this work, we employ a simplified LCP to integrate physical information as constraints in the estimation.
+For static rigid contact, the complementarity constraint is formulated as:

-where $v_\text{foot}$ and $f_\text{normal}$ denotes the foot velocity and normal component of the 3-DOF GRF on the corresponding robot foot.
-This simplification leverages the advantage of using a pressure sensor or contact switch as a contact indicator $\tilde{b}$, addressing the computational challenges introduced by the original mixed-integer formulation \cite{lcpconstrainedKF}.
-When walking on slippery terrain, \eqref{eq:guard} is reduced to $v_\text{foot}^n \tilde{b} = 0$.
+where $v_\text{foot}$ and $f_\text{normal}$ denote the foot velocity and the normal component of the linear part of GRF acting on the corresponding robot foot, respectively.
+This simplification leverages the advantage of using a pressure sensor or contact switch as contact indicator $\tilde{b}$, addressing the computational challenges introduced by the original mixed-integer formulation \cite{lcpconstrainedKF}.
+When walking on slippery terrain, the velocity constraint of the contact foot reduces to $v_\text{foot}^n \tilde{b} = 0$.